duynguyen/ai-function-lab/module8.md

     > **NOTE:** Use the Adobe Experience Manager host and credentials provided to login and check Adobe Experience Manager for the file.

-    Notice the images now have the face cropped out and a new folder has been created to hold the swatches for the image sized based on the sensei-swatch action results:
+    Notice the images now have the face cropped out and a new folder has been created to hold the swatches for the image sized based on the autoswatch action results:

       ![](images/swatches-aem.png)